Epochs

 the first column of the sample-list, not the EDF header) for that

-that those annotation files are named to include that ID).
+that those annotation files are named based on the IDs).

 Here is an example of using a script (instead of the -s